lmeikle/fundsapp-news-app/README.md

 Tasks:
   1. Implement MVP
         Fetch data from the API and render it to screen (title, data, source).
-        Clicking the title should launch the url.
+        Clicking the title should launch the full article.
 		    Style the app as per the mockup.
 		    Add the 'Powered by News API' link.

   2. Add the show more button

-  3. Add the filter drop down
+  3. Add the filter drop down (Not Completed)

 Other future improvement's:
+  * Spend more time on tests to cover all edge cases and improve coverage.
-  * Add loading spinner
+  * Add loading spinner.